Buying Opinions

-In this subsection we solve for the optimal incentives when the agent's value for her outside option is sufficiently small; we set $v_0 = 0$ for simplicity.\footnote{In the next subsection (Section \ref{rnagent}) we assume the agent is risk neutral and allow for an arbitrary outside option.} For expository ease, we start with the two state case, and then we show that most of our results generalize when there are more than two states.
+Now, we dispense with the assumption that the outside option is small--\(v_{0}\) can take any value.
+For expository ease, we start with the two state case and then argue that our results generalize when there are more than two states.